 Attaching to ISOFIX anchorage point

-Child restraints installed on any of the outer second row seats can use these anchorage points.
+Child restraints installed on either of the outer rear seats can use these anchorage points.

 ISOFIX is an international standard for child restraint anchorage points.
 It is also known by other regional names such as LATCH and LUAS.